signupsoftware/TEMP-Docs-BC/docs/user-manual/1-welcome-to-exflow/4-release-notes.md

 **Release Information:** <br/>
 Requires BC 24.0 or later <br/>

+The issue with deferral codes in some specific scenarios getting an incorrect posting date when running the function "Batch Update Posting Date" has been solved in 24.1.263.22

+The issue related to importing only PDF-files through ExFlow File Import Setup has been solved in 24.1.263.22

+The issue that Sales Orders could not be created in some scenarios has been solved in 24.1.263.22

 The issue where in some cases the VAT was incorrect on Sales Invoices generated from Re-invoicing has been solved in 24.1.263.18

 The issue where ExFlow could not be upgraded to the latest version has been solved in 24.1.263.18